camunda/camunda-docs/docs/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ### Project outline

-A connector consists of multiple parts that create a reusable building block for modeling and runtime behavior.
-In essence, a connector includes the following things:
+There are multiple parts to a connector that enable it to be reused, as a reusable building block, for modeling and for the runtime behavior.
+The following parts make up a connector:

 ```
 my-connector